WhatTheDickens/engl340/index.md

  It's for *you*.
 But, you say, "I'm not very good with computers."
 Right.
 That's *why* this course is for you!
 You don't need any special computer skills to succeed in this course.
 The course will teach you everything you need to know.
 Some of the things we'll do together in the course may feel intimidating at first.
 Don't be afraid!
 It's really not as complicated as it looks.
 Approach this course with a [growth mindset](https://www.psychologytoday.com/us/basics/growth-mindset), come to class, do the work (which isn't that hard&mdash;really!), *ask questions when you have them and seek help when you get stuck* (remember, *there is no such thing as a dumb question, and everyone gets stuck*), and by the end of the semester you probably won't feel "not very good with computers" any more.
 (Interested in the neuroscience behind growth mindset?
 See [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5836039/) on the website of the National Institutes of Health.)
 Of course, if you already feel confident with computers, this course is for *you*, too.
 If you follow the advice just offered, you're sure to learn all kinds of things you don't already know.

-## When we'll meet
+## When and where we'll meet

-- Mondays and Wednesdays, 12:30 pm &ndash; 1:45 pm; Fridays, 1:30 pm &ndash; 1:20 pm
+- Mondays and Wednesdays, 12:30 pm &ndash; 1:45 pm; Fridays, 1:30 pm &ndash; 1:20 pm, Newton 206
-- Final meeting (attendance mandatory) Tuesday, May 14, 12 pm &ndash; 3:20 pm
+- Final meeting (attendance mandatory) Wednesday, May 14, 12 pm &ndash; 3:20 pm, Newton 206

 ## How and when to find me